 Does your cat have kidney disease?
 One of the most common disease processes that affects older cats is Chronic Kidney Disease or CKD.
 CKD happens when there has been a gradual loss of kidney function over time.
 Your kitty’s kidneys filter wastes and excess fluids from his or her blood.
 These substances are then excreted in the kitty’s urine.
 When chronic kidney disease reaches an...Read More

 Recently goat’s milk has become one of the more popular supplements in the pet world.
-It has been touted to improve digestion, help with allergies, and even cure cancer.
+It has been touted to improve digestion, help with allergies, packed with protein and fatty acids, and even cure cancer.
 It is widely available in pet stores and online.
 However, is it really helpful or even safe?
-Goat’s milk has never been scientifically studied to prove it’s role in canine or...Read More
+Goat’s milk has never been scientifically studied to...Read More

 I answer this questions on a daily basis with my clients.
 Appropriately directed chewing not only satisfies a dog’s desire to chew, but also serves as enrichment and can aid in the maintenance of good oral health.
 Though choosing what to allow your dog to chew on can be a daunting task.
 Every pet store is filled with dozens of...Read More